Manhattan, Putnam County, & Carmel, NY

 - Incision Methods

 - Recovering From Breast Reduction Surgery

-- What Does Breast Reduction Surgery Cost In Manhattan?
+- How Much Does Breast Reduction Surgery Cost?

 Joshua A. Greenwald, MD, FACS, sees many patients who are bothered by the size of their overly enlarged breasts.
 Some of these women suffer from neck, shoulder and back pain caused by their extremely large breasts.
 Also, they often complain that their overly enlarged breasts make physical activities such as running difficult or even painful.
 In addition, many women with extremely large breasts feel self-conscious or downright embarrassed about their breasts.
 Fortunately, Dr. Greenwald performs breast reduction surgery to address the physical, aesthetic and emotional concerns associated with overly enlarged breasts.
 Take a look at our breast reduction reviews and testimonials page as well.
 Dr. Greenwald also has breast size reduction charts so you can choose from many different options.